 - You may also have to pay more to license the Microsoft Online products integrated with that Azure AD tenant as they will not be covered by the UW Enterprise agreement

 - You will need to provide all the management of this Azure AD tenant, supplying personnel with enough time to gain the expertise to navigate this constantly changing technology

-For most scenarios, you should not create a new Azure AD tenant, but instead leverage the primary UW Azure AD tenant.
-If you do have a scenario which you think falls into the scenarios noted above, you should discuss it with UW-IT first.
+For most scenarios, you must not create a new Azure AD tenant, but instead leverage the primary UW Azure AD tenant.
+If you do have a scenario which you think falls into the scenarios noted above, you must discuss it with UW-IT first.

-We’ll help you analyze whether there is a way to use the primary UW Azure AD tenant.
-If not, we’ll explore whether UW-IT should manage your Azure AD tenant or if we would delegate management of it to you.
+UW-IT will help you analyze whether there is a way to use the primary UW Azure AD tenant.
+If not, we’ll explore whether UW-IT should manage your Azure AD tenant or if you should manage the tenant.
 We can also explore whether it is possible to add your Azure AD tenant to the UW Enterprise agreement.

 Send an email to firstname.lastname@example.org with “New Azure AD tenant” as the subject to start a conversation.

 NOTE: Upon direction from the UW Provost and UW CIO, UW-IT will discover any Azure AD tenants provisioned under the uw.edu or washington.edu DNS domain and may take control of that tenant to protect the interests of the University of Washington.